CarolineCos/milestone-project-2-rockpaperscissors/README.md

  * [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript)
  * Random google searchs

-  I would also like to thank @{https://github.com/JulieADCL] for her guidance with incrementing the scores code
+  I would also like to thank @ JulieADCL for her guidance with incrementing the scores code